 - It is incredibly easy to get started in the shooting sports;

-- Bring whatever equipment you already shoot, and shoot whatever you’ve already got.
-Whatever you do, don’t buy a bunch of crap until you shoot in a match or two with what you have or have borrowed.
+- Bring whatever equipment you already shoot, and shoot whatever you already have.
+Whatever you do, don’t buy a bunch of crap until you shoot in a match or two with equipment you have or something you’ve borrowed.
 Then talk to those who know better, and take their advise on equipment.
 Your old S&W revolver, or brand new STI autoloader will all have a place here;

 - Bring lots of ammo, and don’t be afraid to stow some extra rounds in your truck, just in case;

 - Check your ego at the door.
 Don’t show up thinking you’re going to beat shooters with years of experience, and be carried out on everyone’s shoulders like a bad 1980’s movie.
 There are no epic movie montages here, Daniel San.
-No matter how good you actually are, you will never be that guy.
+No matter how good you actually are, you will never be that guy at your first match.
 You will get better, but not today so accept that, and you will enjoy yourself.
 There’s plenty of time to compete in this sport (with yourself, the guys locally, national times, classifications, between divisions, etc. etc. etc.);

 - For your first match, focus on safety, following the rules, understanding the process and just try to take everything in and have fun;